k78ma/quartz/content/2B/MTE 220/Op-amps.md

   - mte220
 date: 2023-10-09
 ---
-An operational amplifier is a kind of different amplifier.
+An operational amplifier is a kind of difference amplifier.

 - Output voltage, $V_{out}$, is the input voltage, $V_{in}$, amplified by a gain, $A_{0}$, called the open-loop gain.
 - Input voltage, $V_{in}$, is the difference between the non-inverting and inverting terminals, $V_{+}$ and $V_{-}$, respectively.